Emily Buddle

 Contract Research, “Scoping Study for Building and Maintaining Community Trust in Australia’s Primary Industries”, AgriFutures Australia, A$94,678 (2018), with Heather Bray, Michelle Phillipov, and Rachel Ankeny.

-Emily has also lectured in Level II Animal Science Research Methodology on social science research methods, and in the summer school Communicating Science subject on key ideas in science communication.
-She has also been invited to give a guest lecture to Level I Animal Science/Veterinary Bioscience students in community understandings of farm animal welfare.
+Emily is an experienced tutor and practical demonstrator, have previously worked within the School of Animal and Veterinary Sciences, and the School of Humanities.
+Emily has also lectured in Level II Animal Science Research Methodology on social science research methods, and in the winter school Communicating Science subject on key ideas in science communication.

 • Current Higher Degree by Research Supervision (University of Adelaide)